Open In Colab Open in Kaggle

 \[ \phi[n] = \underset{i=1}{\overset{n}{\circledast}}\texttt{one} \]

 Let’s try that now and see how similarity between iteratively bound vectors develops.
-In the cell below, you should complete the missing part, which implements the iterative binding mechanism.
+In the cell below you should complete missing part which implements iterative binding mechanism.

 ###################################################################